"

 Learning Objectives

-• Describe the mathematical representation of overtones and beat frequency.
+• Describe the mathematical basis for overtones and beat frequency.

 Water surface of a river is shown, with mountains in the background.
 There are small ripples over the water surface.